MasterVentures/cemento/README.md

-# solido
+# cemento

-Code first contract entity mapper for Solidity based blockchains like Ethereum, Vechain, Tron
+contract entity mapper for Solidity based blockchains like Ethereum, Vechain, Tron

 ## Latest version

-`1.1.3`
+`1.0.0`

 ## Installing

 ### Ethereum
-`npm i -S @decent-bet/solido @decent-bet/solido-provider-web3`
+`npm i -S @decent-bet/cemento @decent-bet/cemento-provider-web3`

 ### Vechain (Connex Framework)
-`npm i -S @decent-bet/solido @decent-bet/solido-provider-connex`
+`npm i -S @decent-bet/cemento @decent-bet/cemento-provider-connex`

 ### Vechain (server side or mobile)
-`npm i -S @decent-bet/solido @decent-bet/solido-provider-thorify`
+`npm i -S @decent-bet/cemento @decent-bet/cemento-provider-thorify`

-## What is solido
+## What is cemento

-Solido is a contract entity mapper, which annotates a Solidity contract based from its generated ABI.
+cemento is a contract entity mapper, which annotates a Solidity contract based from its generated ABI.
 Once a contract is annotated with decorators or auto generated, you can enable it to a blockchain by using a plugin vendor.

 The pluggable architecture allows different scenarios: